Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Applications to particular quantum transformations and transformations without a fixed causal order

-which coincides exactly with the characterization of process matrices given in Eq.~\eqref{eqn::ProcMat}.
-Besides yielding an equivalent characterization of process matrices, the above derivation also sheds an interesting light on the emergence of causal indefiniteness; graphically, a mapping from CPTP maps to one-slot combs is very similar to a mapping from CPTP maps to CPTP maps (i.e., superchannels), with the only difference that the incoming and outgoing wires of the former case are inverted with respect to the latter (to see this, compare Figs.~\ref{fig::SuperChannel} and~\ref{fig::ProcMat2}).
-This graphical similarity notwithstanding, \textbf{all} superchannels are causally ordered, while process matrices can be causally non-separable and even violate causal inequalities~\cite{oreshkov11, brukner_bounding_2015, branciard_simplest_2015}.
+which coincides exactly with the characterisation of process matrices given in Eq.~\eqref{eqn::ProcMat}.
+Besides yielding an equivalent characterisation of process matrices, the above derivation also sheds an interesting light on the emergence of causal indefiniteness; graphically, a mapping from CPTP maps to one-slot combs is very similar to a mapping from CPTP maps to CPTP maps (i.e., superchannels), with the only difference that the incoming and outgoing wires of the former case are inverted with respect to the latter (to see this, compare Figs.~\ref{fig::SuperChannel} and~\ref{fig::ProcMat2}).
+This graphical similarity notwithstanding, \textit{all} one-slot superchannels have a fixed causal order, while process matrices do not always have an ordered quantum circuit decomposition (since the projector in Eq.~\eqref{eqn::ProcMatProjector} is not onto the space of $2$-slot combs).
+In particular, process matrices can be causally non-separable, that is, they cannot be written as a convex combination of ordered quantum circuits, or even as a quantum circuit with classical dynamical order~\cite{wechs21control}, and may even violate causal inequalities~\cite{oreshkov11, branciard_simplest_2015}.

-Finally, let us remark that the equivalence between the two characterizations of process matrices ceases to hold if the trace-rescaling property is dropped.
-In this case, the requirement that process matrices map non-signalling maps to $\mathbbm{C}$(i.e., the case considered in the previous Example) yields no restrictions on the corresponding map $T'$, i.e., $\map{P}_\textup{\inp \out} = \map{\id}_\textup{\inp \out}$ (as can be seen by direct insertion into Eq.~\eqref{eqn::LinProj1}).
-On the other hand, dropping the trace-rescaling conditions on maps that map CPTP maps to the space spanned by one-slot combs (i.e., the ones considered in this example), we obtain, using Thm.~\ref{thm::LinSpaceProj}:
+Finally, let us remark that the equivalence between the two characterisations of process matrices ceases to hold if the trace-rescaling property is dropped.
+In this case, the requirement that process matrices map non-signalling maps to $\mathbbm{C}$(i.e., the case considered in the previous Example) yields no restrictions on the corresponding map $T'$, i.e., $\map{P}_\textup{\inp \out} = \map{\id}_\textup{\inp \out}$ (as can be seen by direct insertion into Eq.~\eqref{eqn::LinProj1} in Sec.~\ref{sec::ProofLink}).
+On the other hand, dropping the trace-rescaling conditions on maps that map CPTP maps to the space spanned by one-slot combs (i.e., the ones considered in this Example), we obtain, using Thm.~\ref{thm::LinSpaceProj}:

-which is a non-trivial constraint on the map $T$. $\blacksquare$ \end{example}
+which is a non-trivial constraint on the map $T'$. $\blacksquare$ \end{example}

-\begin{example}[Superchannels to superchannels] As a last example, let us discuss an a priori more involved case that features less prominently in the literature: mappings from superchannels to superchannels (see Fig.~\ref{fig::suptosup}).
+\begin{example}[Superchannels to superchannels] We now discuss an a priori more involved case that features less prominently in the literature: mappings from superchannels to superchannels (see Fig.~\ref{fig::suptosup}).
 Above, we already derived the projector onto the space of superchannels as well as their trace (see Eqs.~\eqref{eqn::Superchannel}).